-In the future, you’ll be able to consume the model directly with ArcGIS Online Imagery and run it against your own uploaded imagery without an ArcGIS Enterprise deployment.
+In the future, you will be able to consume the model directly with ArcGIS Image for ArcGIS Online, and run it against your imagery that’s uploaded to ArcGIS Online.
 The 3D Basemaps solution is also being enhanced to use the tree point classification model and create realistic 3D tree models from raw point clouds.

 How to Benefit from Deep Learning Models

 It probably goes without saying that manually extracting features from imagery—like digitizing footprints or generating land cover maps—is time-consuming.
 Deep learning automates this process and significantly minimizes the manual interaction needed.
 However, training your own deep learning model can be complicated.
 It requires a lot of data and extensive computing resources as well as the knowledge of how deep learning works.

 With ready-to-use models, you no longer have to invest time and energy either manually extracting features or training your own deep learning models.
 These ready-to-use models have been trained on data from a variety of geographies and work well.
 As you receive new imagery, you can extract features at the click of a button and produce GIS layers for mapping, visualization, and analysis.

 The three deep learning models available from ArcGIS Online as deep learning packages (DLPKs) can be used with ArcGIS Pro, ArcGIS Image Server, and ArcGIS API for Python.